hmh2683/heatingroom.project/README.md

 * Development environment : STM32CubeIDE 1.9.0
 * Development language : C
 * Development goals
-  * The current temperature is displayed on the FND module by calling the temperature information of the sensor from the STM32
+  * The current temperature is displayed on the FND module by calling the temperature information of the sensor from the STM32.
-  * Select the set temperature through 3 buttons and OLED module, and display status information of relay through OLED module
+  * Select the set temperature through 3 buttons and OLED module, and display status information of relay through OLED module.
-  * Control relay by comparing set temperature with current temperature and maintain and manage set temperature
+  * Control relay by comparing set temperature with current temperature and maintain and manage set temperature.

 <br/> <br/>